nd-hal/llm-accessibility-divide/README.md

 - OLMo 2 (13B)

 ## How Essays Were Generated
-We prompted each LLM with 150 unique essay prompts covering six writing types from ASAP and FCE.
+We prompted each LLM with unique essay prompts covering six writing types from ASAP and FCE.

-The generation was done under Zero-shot setting: LLMs received only the prompt (no examples).
+The generation was done under Zero-shot setting to remain consistent with the human generation: LLMs received only the prompt (no examples).
 Each model generated ~1,537 essays (GPT-4 = 1,486, GPT-4 Omni = 1,527).

 APIs Used:

 GPT models: OpenAI API
-LLaMa models: Replicate API & LLaMa API
+LLaMa models: Replicate API & Llama API
 Qwen2.5 & DeepSeek: DeepInfra API
 OLMo: Run locally using olmo.script